roshan8/slo-tracker/README.md

 # SLO-Tracker
-A simple but effective way to track SLO's and Error budgets. `SLO-tracker` can be integrated with Prometheus, Pingdom and Newrelic via webhook to receive SLO voilating incidents.
-Send all the alerts `SLO-tracker` defeats the purpose of this tool.
+A simple but effective way to track SLO's and Error budgets. `SLO-tracker` can be integrated with Prometheus, Pingdom, Datadog and Newrelic via webhook to receive SLO voilating incidents.
+Sending all the alerts `SLO-tracker` defeats the purpose of this tool.
 Please send only SLO voilating incidents to this tool.

 # How to deploy?
 ```sh